 - 1. Completion of 91 credits with a minimum g.p.a. of 2.00 or higher - 2.
 Completion of the Diversified Education Curriculum (D.E.C.) - 3.
-Completion of a minimum of 16 credits in the natural sciences (D.E.C. category E) - 4.
+Completion of a minimum of 16 credits in the natural sciences (D.E.C. category E) Note: HAN 200 and HAN 202 (or equivalent anatomy and physiology courses) are required natural sciences courses - 4.
 Completion of 21 credits in related electives courses (see listing below)